jwyang/face-alignment/README.md

 Face alignment in 3000 FPS
 ==========================

+##Introduction

-This project is built by reproducing (at least partially) the face alignment algorithm in the CVPR 2014 paper:
+This project is aimed to reproducing (partially) the face alignment algorithm in the CVPR 2014 paper:

   Face Alignment at 3000 FPS via Regressing Local Binary Features.
 Shaoqing Ren, Xudong Cao, Yichen Wei, Jian Sun; The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2014, pp. 1685-1692